 The Chair emphasised the importance of addressing cultural issues to improve services, highlighting that ED&I were core values of the Authority.
-The Chair highlighted noteworthy progress made to date, with 11 actions implemented and 17 in progress to address complaints and grievances.
+The Chair highlighted that the publication of reviews in other Fire and Rescue Services and the recommendations published had been positive for the Authority to re-examine the way it works.
+The Chair acknowledged the noteworthy progress made to date by the Authority.